AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 <img src="resources/globus_guest_collection_permissions_1.png" alt="Guest Collection Permissions" width="1000"/>

+**Congratulations!
+You have just created a Globus Guest Collection.**

 We can now add permissions for arbitrary Globus user accounts as guest users, but we will do this later in the section "Globus User Permissions for Guest Collections" below.

 ## GLOBUS AUTHENTICATION & SETTING ACCESS PERMISSIONS